muykhenglong/binomial-tree/README.md

-# Option Pricing Models Repository
+# Binomial Tree Option Pricing Models

 This repository contains MATLAB functions for pricing options using the Binomial model approach.
 It includes two main scripts: `Binomial.m` and `BinomialTree.m`, each serving distinct roles in the computation of option prices.